-Mack was originally recruited to NXIVM by her Smallville costar, Kristin Kreuk, in 2006, according to The Hollywood Reporter.
-Kreuk brought Mack to an NXIVM meeting in Vancouver, and the leaders of the group — who knew she was coming — swooped in to hook her.
-And while Kreuk — as well as other actors who joined NXIVM — didn't stay with the group for long, Mack found herself moving up the ranks to become Raniere's go-to for recruiting new members.
-According to several accounts from other actors who joined, they came for help with their careers or finding control over their hectic lives, believing that Raniere's methods would help them, but quickly realized that something was off about the organization.
-Not Mack, though.
+Mack was originally recruited to NXIVM by her "Smallville" costar Kristin Kreuk in 2006, according to The Hollywood Reporter.
+Kreuk brought Mack to a NXIVM meeting in Vancouver, and the leaders of the group — who knew she was coming — swooped in to hook her.
+And while Kreuk — as well as many other actors who joined NXIVM — didn't stay with the group for long, Mack found herself moving up the ranks to become Raniere's go-to for recruiting new members.

 Why Did Allison Mack Go to Prison?